Image by Brooke Bourgeois

 Wishful thinking, of course, but my desire for him — for us — to wake up in this alternate present has me recalling a line from his very first book: “Then, everything was possible.
 Now, nothing is.”

-Zain Khalid is a novelist and the fiction editor of The Drift.
+Zain Khalid is a novelist and an associate editor at The Drift.